 - Eupham Lyon,

-Charles Lyon, 6th of Brigton, b. on 28 April 1721, succeeded his father and was served heir to him in the lands of Brigton and Kinnettles on 4 November 1740, then as heir general to his mother on 6 April 1744.
-He sold Brigton on 20 May 1743 and d. before December of 1754.
+Charles Lyon, 6th of Brigton, b. on 28 April 1721 and succeeding his father, he was served heir to him in the lands of Brigton and Kinnettles on 4 November 1740, then as heir general to his mother on 6 April 1744.
+He sold Brigton on 20 May 1743 and d. without apparent issue before December of 1754.

 RMS 1620-1633.
 No. 349.